Jobseeker's Transitional payment

-Family Income Supplement is not payable with JST.
+Working Family Payment (formerly known as Family Income Supplement) is not payable with JST.

 You cannot claim a half-rate Carer’s Allowance with JST.
 If you are parenting alone and qualify for a carer’s payment you continue to be eligible for a One-Parent Family Payment until your youngest child is 16.
 This means that you can claim OFP and a half-rate Carer’s Allowance together if you qualify for both payments.

 If you are getting JST you may qualify for Fuel Allowance (whether you have been getting OFP previously or not).
 You can claim a Back To School Clothing and Footwear Allowance and Rent Supplement.
 You cannot claim Rent Supplement if you are getting a student maintenance grant or if you are in full-time education.